zummon/zummon/README.md

 # About me
-zummon is a made up name.
+zummon is from summon, make useful stuff for everyone.
 Doing these to find what I like to do and hope to get money from it.
-My full name is Teerapat Anantarattanachai, short name is Tee.
+My full name is Teerapat Anantarattanachai, short name is Tee

 <!--
 **zummon/zummon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.